gvalkov/jenkins-autojobs/doc/index.rst

 - List branches from git, mercurial or subversion.
 - Create or update jobs as specified in the config file.
 Jobs are updated whenever their template jobs change.
+- Delete jobs for branches that were removed

 In a nutshell, the configuration file specifies: